-[PR 5.3.6-001] The 5G system shall support simultaneous connections of a UE where one is an audio stream from a NPN with the quality requirements defined in Table 5.3.6-1 and the other is a data/voice traffic communication from a PLMN.
+[PR 5.3.6-001] The 5G system shall support simultaneous connections from a UE where one is an audio stream from a NPN with the quality requirements defined in Table 5.3.6-1 and another is a data/voice traffic communication from a PLMN.

 [PR 5.3.6-002] Based on MNO and NPN policy, the 5G system shall support a mechanism to enable MNO to update the subscription of an authorized UE in order to allow the UE to connect to a desired NPN.
 This on-demand mechanism should enable means for a user to request on-the-spot network connectivity which is authorized by its MNO.